Dealing With Pool Leaks? These Patch Kits Plug the Problem Fast

 Size

-The size of repair required will have a major impact on the pool patch chosen.
+The size of the repair required will significantly impact the pool patch chosen.
 Most peel-and-stick patches are precut, which gives a clear maximum.
 For larger repairs, a kit with separate patch and adhesive is usually required.
-Tape has a maximum width of course, but it can be cut to length, so it may be more appropriate for long, thin tears.
+Tape has a maximum width, but it can be cut to length, so it may be more appropriate for long, thin tears.

-Leak stoppers have a maximum hole size; in the case of the Marlig Industries pool leak sealer (described above), it’s 0.125 inch.
+Leak stoppers have a maximum hole size; in the case of the Marlig Industries pool leak sealer described in this guide, it’s ⅛ inch.

-It is also briefly worth considering color, as it can be difficult to find a match when you try to patch above-ground pools or their inground counterparts.
+It is also briefly worth considering color, as it can be difficult to find a match when trying to patch above-ground pools or their inground counterparts.
 Clear versions do quite a good job of hiding repairs, and some manufacturers produce a few colored options.
-The heavy-duty patches we feature are unusual in offering 20 different shades.
+The heavy-duty patches we feature are unusual in that they’re offered in 20 different shades.

 Tips for Using a Pool Patch

 For best results from any pool patch, always follow the manufacturer’s instructions as closely as possible.
-Failing to read instructions carefully can mean missing a key element and the eventual failure of the repair.
-In addition to reading how the patch works, there may be useful videos available online.
+Failing to read instructions carefully can mean missing a key element, which can lead to the eventual failure of the repair.
+In addition to reading about how the patch works, useful videos may also be available online.

 While each pool patch is different, the following steps generally apply:

 • Make sure the patch is large enough for the repair.
-It’s not advisable to overlap pool patches, as these areas are often a point of weakness.
+It’s not advisable to overlap pool patches, as these areas become a point of weakness.

 • Follow all safety precautions carefully.
 Some adhesives can be harmful if inhaled.
-Be particularly careful with an underwater patch kit.
+Be particularly cautious when using an underwater patch kit.
 Do not try to make the repair by holding your breath.
 Use a snorkel or breathing apparatus if you are qualified, or leave the job to a professional.

 FAQs